MarwanAlkhaligy/Conway-Game-of-Life/README.md

 ## Game of Life's Rules:-

-A live cell with fewer than two live neighbouring cells dies (underpopulation) A live cell with more than three live neighbouring cells dies (overpopulation) A live cell with two or three live neighbouring survives A dead cell with three neighbourig cells becomes a live cell (reproduction)
 - Death.
 If a cell is alive (state = 1)
   - > Overpopulation: four or more alive neighbors, it dies.
   - > Loneliness: one or fewer alive neighbors, it dies.